antosatko/Ruda/README.md

  1. Python - https://www.python.org/downloads/
  2. Rust - https://www.rust-lang.org/tools/install

+Ruda also requires `SFLM 2.6+` to be installed.
+You can download it from https://www.sfml-dev.org/download/sfml/2.6.1/.
+Make sure to follow the instructions for your platform and toolchain.

 Just clone the repository and run `py ruda_build.py`.
 This should create a  `build/` directory with the whole application.
 You can move it anywhere you want.

+## Download binaries

+You can find the binaries in releases [here](https://github.com/it-2001/Ruda/releases).
+Download the corresponding zip file for your system and the extract it.
+Extracted directory will be refered to as `build`.

+## Installation

 Add `build/bin` to your enviroment path variable and create a new variable `RUDA_PATH` with the path to `build` directory.
 If this is unclear, look up _How to Change the PATH Environment Variable on Windows_ (or any other platform).

-Ruda also requires `SFLM 2.6+` to be installed.
-You can download it from https://www.sfml-dev.org/download/sfml/2.6.1/.
-Make sure to follow the instructions for your platform and toolchain.

 Open new terminal and try `ruda --version`.

 ### Compatability

 Ruda is currently only supported on Windows.
-Linux support is planned for public testing.
+Linux support is planned for full release.

 Only 64-bit systems are supported.
 This is very unlikely to change in the future.